Russia rejects U.S. concerns over Vietnam base role in bomber flights

 Washington is eager to secure greater access itself to Cam Ranh Bay as part of its strategic "pivot" to Asia to counter China's growing strength.
 U.S. ships have visited for repairs in recent years.

-U.S. officials have been careful not to criticize Vietnam itself over the Russian flights, stressing that Washington respected Hanoi's right to enter agreements with other countries.
+U.S. officials have been careful not to criticise Vietnam itself over the Russian flights, stressing that Washington respected Hanoi's right to enter agreements with other countries.

 On Thursday, a senior official at the U.S. State Department told Reuters that Washington did not see "any indication at all that the Vietnamese relationship with Russia is any way meant to reduce the relationship, or weaken, or impact the relationship with the United States."